cojoda/monadic/goals.md

 - Optimize for cost, performance, and code quality based on high-level human guidance.

 ## Short Term
-- In improver/orchestrator.py, modify the Improver.run method.
-It should now create an instance of WorkflowContext at the beginning of the run.
-Update the call to the PlanningAndScaffoldingTask to use the goal and file_tree from this new context object.
+- In improver/orchestrator.py, after the PlanningAndScaffoldingTask completes, store the resulting ScaffoldingPlan in the scaffolding_plan field of the WorkflowContext object.